fbef0102/L4D2-Plugins/l4d2_release_victim/readme.md

         // Show effect after release
         l4d2_release_victim_effect "1"

-        // After dismounting with the jockey, how long can the player not use attack1 and attack2 l4d2_release_victim_jockey_attackdelay "6.0"
+        // After dismounting with the jockey, how long the player can not use attack1 and attack2 l4d2_release_victim_jockey_attackdelay "6.0"

-        // After dismounting with the hunter, how long can the player not use attack1 and attack2 l4d2_release_victim_hunter_attackdelay "6.0"
+        // After dismounting with the hunter, how long the player can not use attack1 and attack2 l4d2_release_victim_hunter_attackdelay "6.0"

-        // After dismounting with the charger, how long can the player not use attack1 and attack2 l4d2_release_victim_charger_attackdelay "6.0"
+        // After dismounting with the charger, how long the player can not use attack1 and attack2 l4d2_release_victim_charger_attackdelay "6.0"

-        // After dismounting with the smoker, how long can the player not use attack1 and attack2 l4d2_release_victim_smoker_attackdelay "10.0"
+        // After dismounting with the smoker, how long the player can not use attack1 and attack2 l4d2_release_victim_smoker_attackdelay "10.0"

+        // How long can the infected player releases vitcim after pins the survivor l4d2_release_victim_release_delay "1.5"

         // Changes how message displays.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) l4d2_release_victim_announce_type "1"